 If your furnace runs on gas, several issues can prevent fuel from reaching the system, including a closed gas valve, an unpaid gas bill, or gas line work in the area.

-5. A dirty filter or airflow obstruction
+5. Dirty filter or airflow obstruction

 6. Overheating and safety features